 The majority of students will be confident and capable of meeting established expectations that are clear, explicitly taught and practised.
-In-class corrective feedback, sanctions and rule reminders may be used by teachers to respond to low-level or minor problem behaviours.
+In-class essential skills, corrective feedback, and response to behaviour system, is used by staff to respond behavioural incidents.

-Some students will need additional support, time and opportunities to practise expected behaviours.
-Approximately 15% of the student population may experience difficulty with meeting the stated expectations, and even with focussed teaching, in-class corrective feedback, sanctions and rule reminders continue to display low-level problem behaviour.
-A continued pattern of low-level behaviour can interfere with teaching and learning for the whole class, and a decision may be needed by the class teacher to refer the student to the school administration team immediately for determination of a disciplinary consequence.
+Some students will need additional support, time and opportunities to practise expected behaviours and receive a data driven, differentiated approach that aligns to our multi-tiered systems of support.
+A continued pattern of low-level behaviour can interfere with teaching and learning for the whole class, and a decision may be needed by the class teacher to refer the student to the school administration team as per our 'Behaviour Responsibilities Management Flowchart (Appendix 2).

-For a small number of students, approximately 2-5%, a high level of differentiated support or intensive teaching is required to enable them to meet the behavioural expectations.
-This may be needed throughout the school year on a continuous basis.
-The determination of the need will be made by the principal in consultation with staff and other relevant stakeholders.
-On occasion the behaviour of a student may be so serious, such as causing harm to other students or to staff, that the principal may determine that an out of school suspension or exclusion is necessary as a consequence for the student's behaviour.
-Usually this course of action is only taken when the behaviour is either so serious as to warrant immediate removal of the student for the safety of others, and no other alternative discipline strategy is considered sufficient to deal with the problem behaviour.
+In some cases, high level of differentiated support or intensive teaching is required to support students to display the behavioural expectations.
+This is a referral-based process that is support by our SST.
+Behaviour of a student may be so serious, such as causing harm to other students or to staff, that the principal may determine that an out of school suspension or exclusion is necessary as a consequence for the student's behaviour.
+Usually, this course of action is only taken when the behaviour is either so serious as to warrant immediate removal of the student for the safety of others, and no other alternative strategy is considered sufficient to ensure the continuity of safety and learning at the school.
+This aligns to documentation stated by the department...